vanzasetia/personal-website/src/author.md

 Then, in April 2024, I bought a new domain, `vanzasetia.xyz`.
 I redesigned the website by making it rely on the browser’s styling mostly.
 I started writing new articles again.

 In December 2024, I redesigned the website.
 I wanted it to have a modern look.
 Although the previous design was simple and good, it looked boring to me.

+In 2025, I shut down the website because I did not have a plan.
+I lost my purpose for developing this website.
+I wanted to start over because the website was not perfect, and I compared this website with other websites.
+But I was wrong.
+I should accept that imperfections are normal and focus on what I can do.

+In January 2026, I decided to continue running this website and to make it better instead of starting from scratch.

 Here I am now.
 I am developing this website and writing articles about many exciting topics, including modern web development.